ampas/aces-docs/docs/amf/specification/index.md

 However, during production, critical information required to fully define the viewing pipeline or the "creative intent" of an image is often missing.
 Examples of such essential details include:

-* ACES Version – _Shich version of ACES was used?_
+* ACES Version – _Which version of ACES was used?_
 * Look Transform – _Was a creative look applied?_
 * Output Transform – _How was the image viewed on a display?_